 Web content that includes hyperlinks to credible source material tends to have a higher page rank within search engines than content that does not.
 You can apply the same principle to your resume.
 But don’t just link to your previous employer’s website.
 Instead, try to link to examples of relevant recent projects or work — anything that will be taken as evidence by the hiring manager that you’re the best candidate for the job.

 Informative articles tend to have higher SEO rankings on search engines today.
 And when refining your resume, keep this insight in mind.
 You should use tight, quality verbiage, and eliminate unnecessary words.

 You should also try to ditch passive words and phrases such as “was responsible for” in favor of active words like “directed,” “captained” or “spearheaded.”
 Finally, include numbers, percentages and dollar amounts as much as possible, since these can help break up the text and make it easier to digest.

 include social media profiles

-Find out the moment opportunities become available by signing up for Randstad's job alerts.
-Just tell us the kind of position you want, and we'll email you when we find it.
+Armed with these simple SEO strategies, you should be all set to land your next gig in no time.
+Want to find out the moment relevant opportunities become available?
+Sign up for Randstad's job alerts — just tell us the kind of position you want, and we'll email you when we find it.